Battle of Muster Green: Subsequent events

 After the battle, the Royalists were routed and driven from the battlefield – the battle site of the Battle of Muster Green became and remained the furthest a Royalist army advanced through Sussex during the First English Civil War.
 The forcibly conscripted locals were the first to break and were routed, fleeing southwards to Ditchling, Hurstpierpoint, and other neighbouring villages.
 Concurrently, the defeated Ford "conveyed himself away and left his men in the lurch to shift for themselves", then Ford in the company of Thanet, his officers, and their cavalry "flying with all speed up to the not distant downs, and so to Wissum ("Wissum" being a misspelling of Wiston) to the Earl's house", ("the Earl's house" being Wiston House which was later occupied by Royalist forces and then by Parliamentarian forces) and then from there back to the previously captured city of Chichester, where they, among others, were later besieged that December during a siege by the Parliamentarians under Sir William Waller and taken prisoner after the Royalist resistance surrendered on 27 December 1642.
 News of the Parliamentarian victory at Haywards Heath reached London on 8 December.

-It is hypothesised by historian Philip Pavey that a group of routed Royalist stragglers retreated in a north easterly direction, while being pursued by Parliamentarians, and ended up 6 mi north east of Muster Green in West Hoathly.
-Here, Pavey describes how the retreating Royalists fled for safety into St Margaret's Church whereupon slamming the door shut behind them, they came under fire from Parliamentarian musketeers – the lead musket balls impacted the heavy wooden door to the church leaving half a dozen semiglobular impact marks "roughly about the size of Maltesers" and are still visible on the outside facing surface of the door today, although smoothed and shined with age like the rest of the door, and are the basis of this hypothesis.
-What happened to these Royalists inside St Margaret's Church if they were ever there is not known, however the impact marks on the door suggests ill-intent from the Parliamentarians and a grisly end for the Royalists.
+It is hypothesised by historian Philip Pavey, based on a local oral tradition his father had heard, that a group of routed Royalist stragglers retreated in a north easterly direction while being pursued by Parliamentarians and ended up 6 mi north east of Muster Green in West Hoathly.
+Here, Pavey describes how the retreating Royalists fled for safety into St Margaret's Church whereupon slamming the door shut behind them, they came under fire from Parliamentarian musketeers – the lead musket balls impacted the heavy wooden door to the church leaving half a dozen semiglobular impact marks "roughly about the size of Maltesers" and are still visible on the outside facing surface of the door today, although smoothed and shined with age like the rest of the door, and are the basis of this hypothesis along with the oral tradition.
+What happened to these Royalists inside St Margaret's Church if they were ever there is not known, however the impact marks on the door suggests that the Royalists were unwilling to immediately surrender, but the lack of greater documentation surrounding this event also suggests they eventually would have without further violence, probably being given quarter as was the custom at the time and thus sparing a massacre in the church.
+It is therefore theoretically not hard to believe that such a contemporarily un-notable event would only survive through oral tradition rather than being documented at the time.